 Reservations required to enter Rocky Mountain National Park

-IT’S A NEW PILOT SYSTEM IN 2021.
-From May 28 through October 11, 2021, visitors to Rocky Mountain National Park will need a Timed Entry Permit and an entrance pass to recreate in the park.
+IT’S A NEW PILOT SYSTEM THAT STARTED IN 2021.
+From May 28 through October 11, 2021, visitors to Rocky Mountain National Park needed a Timed Entry Permit and an entrance pass to recreate in the park.
+But, according to the Denver Post website, the summer season timed-entry reservation system at Rocky Mountain National Park (RMNP) is likely to return in 2022.
+Visitors will continue to need a reservation to enter the park from May 27 to October 10, 2022.
+Reservations can be made beginning May 2, 2022.
 So you need to plan your Colorado itinerary carefully and get a permit before you travel.
-You can do this only via the NPS website.
+You can do this only via the official NPS website.

 According to the NPS website, you must purchase Timed Entry Permit before your trip.
 There are 2 reservation options.
 Bear Lake Road Corridor from 5 AM-6 PM which includes Rest of Park and, Rest of Park Area (Rest of Park and Rest of Park Area includes Wild Basin, Long’s Peak, Trail Ridge Road, Fall River Area) which has a reservation period from 9 AM-3 PM.
 Outside those times no reservations are needed.